indyaah/level-up/all/paradigms/_posts/1-1-6-functional.markdown

 ---

 Started Writing a little bit in R to explore the functional aspect of programming.
-Wrote a sentiment analysis on [Narendra Modi][modi] app based on tweets/twitter just before Dec.
+Wrote a sentiment analysis on [Narendra Modi][modi], based on tweets/twitter just before Dec.
 [2012 Gujarat Local Assembly Elections][link].

 So not marking as Done but Work In Progress.